Obstruction of Justice Attorney in San Diego

 Interfering with the administration or proceedings of courts, the judicial system, or law enforcement agencies is illegal and is referred to as the "obstruction of justice."
 These charges are most commonly brought against the friends or family of the subject of an investigation.
 When an individual says or does anything that misleads investigators or law enforcement—intentionally or otherwise—he or she may be charged with obstruction.
 Obstruction is considered a serious crime as law enforcement and prosecution teams view it as an interference.
 The integrity of the legal process is usually addressed with harsh penalties and punitive measures.

-Contact a San Diego criminal defense lawyer at jD Law Criminal Defense Attorneys at (760) 630-2000 if you have been charged with obstruction of justice.
+Contact a San Diego criminal defense attorney at jD Law Criminal Defense Attorneys at (760) 630-2000 if you have been charged with obstruction of justice.

 What Is Considered Obstruction of Justice in California?